codeaffen/codeaffen.org/contact.md

 ### github discussion

 In all of our projects we use the github discussion system to provide a way to have discussion with users and developers.
-Other as IRC the discussion persists in this media so others get the chance to read it later.
+Discussion persists and grouped in this media so others get the chance to read it later.

 ## [discord server](https://discord.gg/EAYt5B4xQk){:target="_blank"}